dnlrsr/subarr/README.md

 ### Plans for future maintenance

-I am currently just building this as a hobby project for myself and I already have about 10x the amount of hobby projects that I can handle 😆.
-So I'll probably build this out enough for _me_, then other people will have to add to it if they want to keep it alive.
+I am currently just building this as a hobby project for myself and I already have about 10x the amount of hobby projects that I can handle.
+I'll probably fix some bugs or maintenance issues as they arise, but I don't plan to work on any major features.
+If you'd like to contribute, please reach out!